gnoffl/moca_blue/README.md

 RStudio
 2022.07.2 Build 576

-This is a tool-box for the analyses of DNA motifs \r that have been derived from deep-learning model features extraction software 'deepCRE'. \r https://github.com/NAMlab/DeepCRE moca_blue is currently in development.
+This is a tool-box for the analyses of DNA motifs that have been derived from deep-learning model features extraction software 'deepCRE'. https://github.com/NAMlab/DeepCRE moca_blue is currently in development.